 On March 26, a group of over 100 Australian arts organisations sent an open letter to Prime Minister Scott Morrison, advocating for “urgent” targeted stimulus of over $2billion.
 That came two days after academics and art workers signed an open letter calling for a $750million relief package.

-On March 30, the Sydney city council will hear Lord Mayor Clover Moore’s proposal of a multimillion-dollar package to support the community, business and creative industries in the face of the coronavirus pandemic.
+On March 30, the Sydney city council heard Lord Mayor Clover Moore’s proposal of a multimillion-dollar package to support the community, business and creative industries in the face of the coronavirus pandemic.
 Of that proposal, $3.5million has been set aside for the arts, in three different programs.

 On March 26, the city of Melbourne opened applications for coronavirus artist grants worth $2million, to be disbursed as 500 increments of $4,000 to individual artists (those classified as sole traders) and “small” arts organisations who live and work in Melbourne.